hfolcot/Course-Milestone-1/README.md

 My own further styling has been done within css/styles.css

+The colour scheme was created using https://coolors.co.
+The entire site only uses five colours outside of the images.
+These are: #fffcf2 #595f72 #e3e3e3 #898989 and #5da271.

 ### Header and Footer

 The Bootstrap grid system was utilised for the grids making up the header and footer.